spiritedmedia/systems/database-import/README.md

 After doing a database dump run the following SQL commands in the Query Editor of Sequel Pro.

 N.B.
-The trailing slashes matter in these queries! `billypenn.com/` should have a trailing slash while none of the other URLs should have a trailing slash.
-This likely has something to do with Billy Penn being created as a single site originally, with the other sites added as new sites once Billy Penn was converted to a site on a multisite network.
+The trailing slashes matter in these queries!
+See note in the section above.

 ### For Production --> Local